dnguyen800/dnguyen800.github.io/_posts/2019-04-14-voice-assistant.md

 ## Google Assistant

-**If you are an Android user, it makes sense to stick with Google Assistant because of its tight integration with the Android OS, ever-expanding features and device compatibility.**  Google is ahead of the pack with its very useful Google Home app, which also has a streamlined UI that can be displayed on a tablet or phone.
+**If you are an Android user, it makes sense to stick with Google Assistant because of its tight integration with the Android OS, ever-expanding features and device compatibility.**  Google is ahead of the pack with its very useful Google Home app, which has a streamlined UI that can be displayed on a tablet or phone.
 It is slowly replacing the functions of my SmartThings hub, though it still can’t perform any real automations that utilize sensors.
 One feature I love is using the **``Good Morning``** Google Routine and tying it to my phone’s alarm app.
 I’ve been waiting for something like that for ages!

 <figure class="align-center">
  <a class="image-link" href="assets\images\other\google_home_app.png" ><img src="assets\images\other\google_home_app.png" alt="" /></a>